DarshanParbadiya/WhatsApp-Automation-Bulk-Messages-Images-Sender/README.md

-### This project containts script for running above software
+### This project contains script for running above software

 ## Note